dragondive/plantuml_demo/README.md

 Small graphical elements known as sprites can be used in diagrams.

 * **Encoding an image into sprite**: Any image can be encoded into a sprite using a command like below:

   ```console
   java -jar plantuml.jar -encodesprite 16z <image>
   ```

 * **Including sprites into diagrams**: The encoded sprite can be included either inline or as a file through `!include` directive.

 * **PlantUML StdLib**: PlantUML includes a huge collection of sprites in its standard library.
 Refer the [documentation](https://plantuml.com/sprite) for further information.

-**Demo**

 ```plantuml
 @startuml